What Is Debt Consolidation, and Why Is It Helpful?

 If you’re swimming in debt, the one thing you may wish for more than anything else is a chance to clean the slate and start over.
 Of course, barring a winning lottery ticket, nothing will make that much of a change overnight.
 But you have opportunities to get your debt under control.

-When you’re committed and ready, you’re going to want to:
+When you’re committed and ready to consolidate debt, you’re going to want to:

-- Create a Budget.
+• Create a Budget.
 Creating a budget doesn’t automatically solve your money problems, but it will help you gain financial awareness and make more responsible decisions.
 Once you build a budget, review it monthly to determine if you’re staying on track.
-You must adjust the numbers initially or as your financial situation changes.
+Adjust the numbers as your financial situation changes.

 Download Ebook: Debt Management

 Now that you know what debt consolidation is, you’ll want to consider your alternatives.
 The best option depends on your circumstances, credit score, and the amount of money you need to borrow.
-Loans and other financing options can access funds via secured or unsecured debt.
+Loans and other financing options allow access to funds via secured or unsecured debt.
 The primary difference is the presence or absence of collateral.
-Let’s examine these two options to determine what’s best for your needs.
+Which is best depends on the terms and types of your current loans and your financial situation.
+Let’s examine options to determine what’s best for your needs.

 Secured Loans

-You can get a secured loan through a credit union or bank.
+You can get a secured loan through a credit union or bank in Oklahoma City.
 This type of loan requires collateral, such as a car, house, or other investment account, as part of the application process.
 You pledge the asset in case you’re unable to repay the loan.
 The lender can seize the asset if you don’t make payments on time.

 Secured loans are easier to qualify for and typically offer lower interest rates and higher loan amounts than unsecured loans.
 The lender considers your credit score, history, income, and debts.
 Adding collateral to the application lowers the lender’s risk and gives them more confidence to lend to you.
-It does have a lengthener application process, and secured loans come with a penalty for not repaying.
+It has a lengthy application process, and secured loans come with a penalty for not repaying.

 Unsecured Loans

 An unsecured loan doesn’t require collateral.
 It gives you quicker access to funds through a faster approval process.
 The lender decides to give a loan based on your credit history.
+They tend to have higher interest rates and lower qualifying amounts.
 Unsecured loans have stricter requirements to qualify, which often means you pay a higher interest rate with lower limits.

 Common types of unsecured loans include:

-- Unsecured Personal Loan.
-With an unsecured loan, you borrow a lump sum and repay it, plus interest, in monthly installments.
+• Unsecured Personal Loans.
+With an unsecured loan, you repay a lump sum, plus interest, in monthly installments.
 You have the best chance of qualifying if your credit score is 690 or higher.
-Unsecured loans are risky because your credit will be affected if you default.
+Unsecured loans are risky because your credit is affected if you default.

-- Personal Lines of Credit.
-A line of credit provides access to a set amount of money for a specified time frame.
-The time is known as the draw period, which is when you can draw money from the account.
+• Personal Lines of Credit.
+A line of credit provides access to a set amount of money for a specified time frame, known as the draw period, when you can withdraw money from the account.

-- Credit Card Balance Transfer.
+• Credit Card Balance Transfers.
 Unsecured credit cards are the most popular and commonly used form of unsecured credit.
 Your credit score, credit history, and income are crucial factors.
 You may decide to consolidate multiple credit card payments on a new card.
-Many credit cards provide offers of 0% APR on balance transfers.
+Many credit cards offer 0% APR on balance transfers.

-- Student Loan.
+• Student Loan.
 You can consolidate student loans through federal or private programs.
 Federal consolidation combines multiple student loans into one.
-The new loan won’t lower your interest rate, but it will simplify payments.
+The new loan won’t lower your interest rate but will simplify payments.

 Strategizing the Use of Personal Loans

-Critical to understanding debt consolidation and how it can help you is determining the order of how you want to tackle it.
+Critical to understanding debt consolidation and how it can help you is determining the order in which you want to tackle it.
 Prioritize loans or credit cards with the highest interest.
 This approach will allow you to tackle your most significant problem first, freeing up extra interest payments for smaller balances.

-Debt consolidation can be a good way to reset your finances.
+Debt consolidation in Oklahoma City can be an excellent way to reset your finances.
 The ability to eliminate high-interest debt and simplify monthly expenses into one payment for debt servicing can change your financial picture.
-If you’re dealing with multiple bills with different interest rates, amounts, and due dates, you should weigh the benefits and drawbacks of debt consolidation.
+But everyone’s situation is different.
+You’ll want to work with an adviser to ensure your unique personal needs are met before making your next move.
 Contact Focus Federal for help answering the question, “What is debt consolidation?”